-Minor – Entrepreneurship in the Arts (Launching in August 2020!)
+Minor – Entrepreneurship in the Arts (Launched in Spring 2021!)

 The Minor in Entrepreneurship in the Arts is aimed at students in the College of Arts and Letters who are seeking to blend their primary area of study in arts and humanities with entrepreneurship.
 Specifically, the goal of this minor is to educate students as to the nature and accessibility of entrepreneurship, to celebrate, explore, and capitalize on their inherent creativity as students of the arts and humanities, and to teach them the practical entrepreneurial skill sets that they will need to be able to blend their area of expertise with entrepreneurship as they look toward further developing their careers post-graduation.

 Minor in Entrepreneurship in the Arts - 18 units